Collection Information and Procedures

 In accordance with the CUNY Tuition and Fee Manual, students must satisfy their tuition and fees debt prior to the start of classes.
 After the change of program period has ended, negative service indicators will be placed on student accounts with balances equal to or greater than $10.
 Emails, using students' preferred email addresses, will be sent from firstname.lastname@example.org to inform the students of their outstanding debt and block.
 Negative indicators prohibit students from receiving school services such as, but not limited to, registering for future semesters, receiving transcripts and diplomas, etc. Students are encouraged to view their balances and holds on CUNYfirst Self-Service.
 Student accounts that remain outstanding for 30 days or more will be accessed a $15 late payment fee.

-The Bursar's Office will accept the following forms of payment for tuition and fees at the service window: cash, certified check, money order, bank check and personal check.
+The Office of the Bursar will accept the following forms of payment for tuition and fees at the service window: cash, certified check, money order, bank check and personal check.
 Personal checks are not accepted for prior semesters or from students who have had returned checks/eChecks.
 Tuition and fee payments are also accepted online.
 Students may use the free of charge ePayment option, which electronically debits either savings or checking accounts.
 Please note if ePayments are returned as uncollected for any reason, a negative service indicator will be placed on a student's account that will prohibit the use of checks for future transactions.
 Accounts also will be assessed an additional $20 reprocessing fee and $15 late payment fee, respectively.